hlascelles/que-scheduler/README.md

 ## How it works

-que-scheduler is a job that reads a config file, enqueues any jobs it determines that need to be run, then reschedules itself.
+que-scheduler is a job that reads a schedule file, enqueues any jobs it determines that need to be run, then reschedules itself.
 The flow is as follows:

 1. The que-scheduler job runs for the very first time.
-1. que-scheduler loads the schedule config file.
+1. que-scheduler loads the schedule file.
 It will not schedule any other jobs, except itself, as it has never run before.
 1. Some time later it runs again.
 It knows what jobs it should be monitoring, and notices that some have are due.
 It enqueues those jobs and then itself.
 Repeat.
-1. After a deploy that changes the config, the job notices any new jobs to schedule, and knows which ones to forget.
+1. After a deploy that changes the schedule, the job notices any new jobs to schedule, and knows which ones to forget.
 It does not need to be re-enqueued or restarted.

 ## DB Migrations